John A. Logan: Legacy

 The State of Illinois commissioned an equestrian statue of the general that now stands in Chicago's Grant Park.
 Another equestrian statue stands in Logan Circle in Washington, D.C., which gives its name to the surrounding neighborhood.
+At #4 Logan Circle, a former Logan residence, now called John Logan House, displays a variety of exterior and interior plaques to celebrate Logan's achievements as soldier and statesman.

 Logan Square, Chicago and Logan Boulevard in Chicago are named after him, as well as Logan Avenue and the neighborhood of Logan Heights (aka Barrio Logan) in San Diego, and the community of Logan Township, New Jersey.
-His hometown, Murphysboro, Illinois, is home to the General John A Logan Museum, as well as the General John A. Logan Elementary School; and, in nearby Carterville, Illinois, there is the John A. Logan College, a community college.
+His hometown, Murphysboro, Illinois, is home to the General John A. Logan Museum, as well as the General John A. Logan Elementary School; and, in nearby Carterville, Illinois, there is the John A. Logan College, a community college.
 Camp Logan, Illinois, an Illinois National Guard base and rifle range from 1892 to the early 1970s, was also named for him.
 John A. Logan Elementary School in Washington, DC is also named in his honor.

+The United States Army Transport Logan was named after him.

 Logan is one of only three individuals mentioned by name in the Illinois state song: